Mahsa1994/Mahsa1994.github.io/_posts/2016-08-29-example-post-three.md

 ---
 title: Quantization in Pytorch
 categories:
-- General
+- Deep Learning
 excerpt: |
   How to quantize a model in pytorch?
 feature_text: |
   ## Quantization in Pytorch
-  How to quantize a model in pytorch?
+  How to prepare your model for the fast inference?
 feature_image: "https://picsum.photos/2560/600?image=733"
 image: "https://picsum.photos/2560/600?image=733"
 ---

-Quantization is a process to optimize your model in INT8 scale.
+Quantization is a process to optimize your model in INT8 mode.

-We will discuss it here.
+We will find out here.

-To be continued...
+Coming soon...